A group has found an item

 - In the Discworld book Thud!, It's revealed that this is how Mad Artist Methodia Rascal activated (and was subsequently driven even crazier by) the dwarfs' talking Cube.
 As he thought he was a chicken, the noises he would make (Awk!
 Awk!) happened to sound like the Dwarfish word that turned it on.

-- At the end of the very first mission of Mass Effect, Shepard's squadmate (Ashley if Shepard is male, Kaiden if Shepard is female) activates the beacon they've been looking for by simply walking too close to it.
+- At the end of the very first mission of Mass Effect 1, Shepard's squadmate (Ashley if Shepard is male, Kaidan if Shepard is female) activates the beacon they've been looking for by simply walking too close to it.

 - In one episode of The Simpsons, after much hilarity ensuing, Homer drops a priceless Egyptian artifact, which is then discovered to be a music box which nobody knew about.
 Lisa decides that it's best to keep it just between them.

-- In the Aladdin sequel The King of Thieves, the wicked guard attempts to break into the stronghold of the Forty Thieves, but he can't remember the password.
+- In Aladdin and the King of Thieves, Razoul the guard tries to break into the stronghold of the Forty Thieves, but he can't remember the password.
 After repeated failures ("Open — carraway!"), he leaves in disgust, only for one of his guards to offhandedly comment, "Wasn't it something like 'Open Sesame'?"